Lucsantosg/CloudLogAnalysis/cfapps/logging_view_cli.md

 This log file records messages after the major steps of the staging task.
 You can use this log to troubleshoot staging problems.

-To view this log, enter the following command: `cf files appname logs/staging_task.log`
+To view this log, enter the following command: `bx cf files appname logs/staging_task.log`

 **Note:** For information about how to enable application logging, see [Debugging runtime errors](/docs/debug/index.html#debugging-runtime-errors).